veliovgroup/Meteor-Files/README.md

 Contribution:
 ========
-All PRs is always welcome on [`dev` branch](https://github.com/VeliovGroup/Meteor-Files/tree/dev).
+All PRs are always welcome on [`dev` branch](https://github.com/VeliovGroup/Meteor-Files/tree/dev).
 Please, always give expressive description to your changes and additions.

 Awards:
 ========